-- A RICA analysis sheet including: (a) what this content area(s) is about (Put it in your own words 2 to 4 sentences); (b) 2 ways of assessing this content area (include rationale); and (c) 1 way of teaching it (description and accommodations).
+- A RICA analysis sheet including: (a) what this content area(s) is about (Put it in your own words 2 to 4 sentences), (b) 1-2 ways of assessing this content area; and (c) 1 way of teaching it.
 Describe the teaching strategy and explain how it supports reading, writing and/or language arts development.
 I will review this information as we cover the content for this course. - An observation form (except for section 1) - A technology-rich assignment that enhances your teaching and student learning - Lesson plans, articles, and any other resources collected within class or student teaching that would be helpful.